 The nearby town of Crescent City is a great place to find family-friendly hotels, restaurants, and a good Walmart for any normal family needs (we had to pick up some umbrellas and were so thankful to get them for $5!)

-There are many campgrounds and places to stay throughout Redwood National Park.
+There are many campgrounds and places to stay throughout Redwood National Park with kids.
 Here are a few great campgrounds throughout the area: Family Friendly Campgrounds on the California / Oregon Border

 What else is there to do in the Redwoods

 You may be tempted, as were my kids, to think, “once you’ve seen a Redwood, you’ve seen them all.
 Now what?”
 We faced this issue during the 5 days we stayed at Jedediah Smith and it actually is a good question.
 There are plenty of hikes to take all through the redwoods, but it is true that they start looking the same, and their size, although impressive, doesn’t sustain it’s “impressiveness” for kids.
 Here are some other fun activities to do while visiting Redwood National Park.

 Cross the ocean to a lighthouse – The Battery Point Lighthouse is only reachable at low tide when visitors can cross the rocks to tour this working lighthouse.
 When the tides rush in, water blocks access to this historic working home.

 Drive to a new state – the prospect of crossing a state line is somehow an exciting event for my California kids that rarely leave their state, so when Oregon is just a few miles away, it makes for a fun destination!
 There are some beautiful beaches and cities to explore not far over the border.

 Float down a river – the Smith River is one of the many beautiful rivers offering fun recreation for families.
 Fish, kayak, swim and toss rocks into this flowing body of water.